 It’s no wonder I need to wear glasses.

-At first I thought it was just part of the age-ing process.
+At first, I thought it was just part of the aging process.
 Now I realise its because I spend too much time in front a screen.
 And today I watched a LOT of television.

 And then this afternoon I got caught up watching A-Pac, the new channel which has been set up for “public debate” or something like that.

 Appearing before them were the likes of Major General Michael Keating on behalf of the Australian Republican Movement and David Flint on behalf of Australians for a Constitutional Monarchy.
-There were a bunch of other players with interesting things to say, though none of their names spring to mind unfortunately.
+There were a bunch of other players with interesting things to say, though none of their names springs to mind, unfortunately.

 It was interesting to watch how the politicians interacted with the people giving evidence.
 For example, one bloke made a comment about a suggested plebiscite question and you could see Bob Brown’s eyes light up.
 He kept coming back to that question throughout the rest of the proceedings, so it obviously had some effect.